dektlong/dekt-devx-demo/README.md

   - show workload created pointing to ```release``` branch instead of ```dev``` branch
   - show the enhanced supply chain (dekt-src-to-api-with-scan with scanning) progress on multi-cluster Backstage
   - show Deliverables created in your gitops.stage repo, but NO runtime artifacts deployed
+  - show how the RabbitMQ 'reading' multi instance resource created
+  - show how the RDS Postgres 'inventory' resource provisioned
+      - note: this will take a few minutes to provision in the RDS console
+  - show service claims generated for both data services and mapped to the workload

 - 'promote' to Run cluster (Deliverable)  ```./demo.sh prod```
   - show deliverables deployed to ```app-namespaces.stageProd``` without building source/scanning